open5e/open5e/source/equipment/magic-items/marvelous-pigments.rst

-Each pot of paint is sufficient to cover 1,000 square feet of a surface, which lets you create inanimate objects or terrain features—such as a door, a pit, flowers, trees, cells, rooms, or weapons— that are up to 10,000 cubic feet.
+Each pot of paint is sufficient to cover 1,000 square feet of a surface, which lets you create inanimate objects or terrain features---such as a door, a pit, flowers, trees, cells, rooms, or weapons---that are up to 10,000 cubic feet.
 It takes 10 minutes to cover 100 square feet.

 When you complete the painting, the object or terrain feature